 All gardeners take pride in their compost, and I’m no different.
-I love to touch it and let myself be amazed by the fact that the waste destined for the smelly garbage dump was instead turning into black gold – right there in front of my eyes.
+I love to touch it and let myself be amazed by the fact that the waste destined for the smelly, maggot-infested garbage dump was instead turning into black gold – right there in my little compost bin.

 Have you ever found yourself in a similar situation?

 If you have, I feel for you completely!
 Dealing with living insects was a part of my education, graduate research, and a large chunk of my daily life, but I still can’t help but feel a distinct kind of dread when I find maggots in my compost bin.

 After the discovery, the questions start to multiply at maggot-reproduction speed.
 You may ask yourself: Why are there maggots in my compost, and is it OK to have maggots in my compost?
 And the question above all questions: How do I get rid of maggots in my compost?

 Wiggle on through the article to find out!

 - What Are There White Worms In My Compost?

 - Why Are There Maggots In My Compost?

 - Are Maggots Bad for the Garden?

 - Can You Compost Directly In the Garden (and Not Get Maggots and Flies)?